uwsampa/accept/docs/hack.md

 ACCEPT commands hide these result files from you because they use [sandboxing](cli.md#sandboxing).
 You can use the ["keep sandboxes" flag][keep] to avoid automatically deleting the build products.

 [keep]: cli.md#-keep-sandboxes-k

+## Error Injection

+ACCEPT has a secondary mode where it can *simulate approximate hardware* instead of trying to optimize programs for today's hardware.
+This works by instrumenting the program's code to inject errors during execution.
+You get to define exactly how the errors work.

+To make this work, you first need to write a library called `liberror.cpp`.
+We will eventually document this interface.

+To build and run with error injection enabled, you need to turn it on explicitly.
+To do this, set the variable `OPTARGS` to `-accept-inject`, either in your program's Makefile or on the `make` command line.
+For example:

+    make build_orig OPTARGS=-accept-inject

+will generate an `accept_config.txt` file ready for simulated error injection.
+You'll notice a long list of `instruction` sites in that file.

+We also need to document how to use this feature with the ACCEPT driver (i.e., the `--simulate` flag).